slimphp/Slim-Website/docs/v4/concepts/di.md

 $app = new \Slim\App($settings, $container);
 ```

-Add a service to Slim container:
+Add a service to your container:

 ```php
 $container = $app->getContainer();